LiangShi369/SimPaths/documentation/flowcharts/automation.md

 Prepare-FlowchartReview.ps1 -UpdateManifest
 ```

-It detects candidates and writes a prompt, but it does not call Codex or update flowchart module Markdown files.
+After this setup, future commits detect candidates and write a prompt, but they do not call Codex or update flowchart module Markdown files.

 ### 6.2 Run Codex Review When Wanted